 Shopping in LEH-LADAKH

 Leh also offers exciting shopping experience.
 You can shop for turquoise and silver jewellery that come from Tibet and Burma.
 The colorful markets of Leh are also famous for semi precious stones, curios and artifacts.
-You can enjoy shopping for curios and souvenirs in the bazaars and markets of Leh, while on your tour of Ladakh.
+You can enjoy shopping for curios and souvenirs in the bazaars and markets of Leh, while on your best leh ladakh tour packages.
 Popular items with tourists are Pashmina shawls, stoles and other Pashmina wool garments.
-Locally handmade woolen socks, gloves, caps and sweaters are a favorite of tourists in Ladakh.
-Tibetan handicraft items including prayer wheels, Buddhist masks and Thangka paintings can be purchased in Ladakh.
+Locally handmade woolen socks, gloves, caps and sweaters are a favorite of tourists in Ladakh tour.
+Tibetan handicraft items including prayer wheels, Buddhist masks and Thangka paintings can be purchased in Ladakh tour.
 Tibetan silver jewelry and traditional Ladakhi jewelry with turquoise are also popular with tourists.
 Apricots that grow abundantly in Ladakh are another popular gift that you can take back as a delicious souvenir of your trip to Ladakh.
 Handwoven rugs, carpets and shawls are available in a range of prices in Ladakh's markets.
 The carpets have floral or geometric designs or dragon motifs on them and can also be hung as decorative wall hangings.
 Woven in wool gathered from Ladakhi goats, and dyed with natural dyes, Ladakhi carpets and rugs are thick, long‐lasting and objects of utility and beauty, which you can buy while shopping in Ladakh.
 While shopping in open markets, bargaining is commonly practiced and the final price you pay for any product will depend on your skill at negotiating with the seller.
 In government‐run crafts emporia and larger established stores the prices are fixed and bargaining does not occur.